LOOKING FOR A GAP YEAR OR ALTERNATIVE TO COLLEGE?

-With the new High School Discount, recent high school graduates are now eligible to receive a $2,500 discount plus a waived application fee of $100 for ICC’s Professional Culinary Arts, Culinary + Farm-to-Table and Pastry Arts programs at either our New York City or Silicon Valley, CA campuses.
+With the new High School Discount, recent high school graduates are now eligible to receive a $2,500 discount plus a waived application fee of $100 for ICC’s Professional Culinary Arts, Culinary + Farm-to-Table and Pastry Arts programs.

 How do you qualify?
 Individuals who present documentation of having earned a high school diploma and are 20 years of age or younger (as of the start date of the class) will be eligible to receive a total savings of $2,600, which includes the $100 application fee.

 Eligible programs include:

 Click here to submit your application today!

 3 REASONS TO CHOOSE CULINARY SCHOOL AFTER HIGH SCHOOL